Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: Estimating the Quadratic Covariation Matrix in Presence of Microstructure Noise

-minimize the asymptotic noise variance and lead to, as mentioned by \cite{bn2}, the same asymptotic properties as for the kernel estimator \eqref{kernel} with a cubic kernel.
+minimize the variance by noise and lead to, as mentioned by \cite{bn2}, the same asymptotic properties as for the kernel estimator \eqref{kernel} with a cubic kernel.
 However, as derived by \cite{bn2} there are kernels surpassing the cubic kernel in efficiency by shrinking the signal and cross parts of the variance while allowing for an increase in the noise variance and striving for the best balance of all three.
-A fourth term appearing in the asymptotic (co-)variance, see \eqref{covms} below, induced by end-effects and noise, can be circumvented by their `jittering' technique.
-Asymptotically, Tukey-Hanning kernels as listed in Table \ref{tab1} combined with this `jittering' attain the optimal asymptotic variance in the scalar case known from the inverse Fisher information in \cite{gloter}.
+A fourth term appearing in the asymptotic (co-)variances, see \eqref{covms} below, induced by end-effects and noise, can be circumvented by their `jittering' technique.
+Asymptotically, Tukey-Hanning kernels as listed in Table \ref{tab1} combined with this `jittering' can attain the optimal asymptotic variance in the one-dimensional parametric case known from the inverse Fisher information in \cite{gloter}.
 All weights \eqref{weights} satisfy the relations $\sum_{i=1}^{M_n}\alpha_i=1$ and $\sum_{i=1}^{M_n}\alpha_i/i=0$.
 Classical pre-averaging is asymptotically equivalent to the Parzen kernel.
 This linkage has been shown by \cite{kinnepoldi}; see also the discussion in \cite{JLMPV} (Remark 1, p.
 2255).
-At this stage, we derive the asymptotic covariance structure for the typically considered equidistant observations setup and we will extend this to irregular sampling below in our general non-synchronous model.
+At this stage, we derive the multivariate stable central limit theorem along with the asymptotic variance-covariance matrix for the equidistant observations setup which will be extended to irregular sampling below within our general non-synchronous model.